 Chenghe 成和 Perfect Inner Peace

-(Warning: sorry for the use of the overused term “inner peace,” but it seems to me appropriate here)
+(Sorry for the use of the overused term “inner peace,” but it seems to me appropriate here)

 Not all thinkers in ancient China interpreted the attractive or influential power of De 德 as being based on moral excellence/authority or beneficence.
 Other types of excellence and other qualities can be attractive to others and influence them.
 In the fifth chapter of the Zhuangzi 莊子, the unsightly Aitai Tuo had an unexpected magnetism about him such that both men and women wanted to be around him.
 His word was trusted before he said anything; he lacked merit and accomplishments but was well-liked.
 He simply possessed an inviolable inner calm: the usual worries and concerns “were insufficient to disrupt his inner harmony” (不足以滑和).
 The text defines De as the condition of possessing “complete/perfect (inner) harmony” (Chenghe 成和).
 A tranquil disposition and inner calm was a virtue for “Zhuangzi,” (as it was for authors of the Laozi and Xinshu texts of the Guanzi), which is best kept intact (全).
 Therefore it is fitting that De, a word denoting excellence of some sort, would carry this meaning in the book bearing his name.
 With regards to Aitai Tuo’s physical form, this inner peace could not be discerned from looking at him, hence the text says his “De does not take (visible) shape” (德不形) and is similar to what the Laozi 老子 calls “subtle De” (玄德).
 Both inner calm and inner strength are underscored in a number of passages in the Zhuangzi that mention De: